MostafamShuman/SchedulingNotifications/README.md

 # SchedulingNotificationsiOS
-send local notifications at a specific time in iOS in order to send Scheduling notifications in your app, you need  to ..
+in order to send Scheduling notifications in your app, you need  to ..
 - import  notifications framework:  by import UserNotifications